DenizOrsel/Workbench/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [`Vercel Platform`](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+> [!CAUTION]
+> If you want to deploy on Vercel make sure you use [`npm i --legacy-peer-deps`] on install command since project uses React 19 and libraries have still been adjusting themselves to comply.

 Check out [`Next.js deployment documentation`](https://nextjs.org/docs/app/building-your-application/deploying) for more details.